varnerlab/CHEME-5760-Decisions-Book/_build/html/_sources/unit-2-uncertainty/risk.md

 The expected value of the coin flip game is zero for $M$ trials with $N$ flips per trial for $w = 1$ and $w = 10$; this result would be true even as $w\rightarrow\infty$.
 Thus, why do people react differently to betting a small versus a large amount on each coin flip if they will always break even eventually?
 This is the essence of an interesting characteristic of individuals, namely, risk aversion.

 ### Modes of Risk Aversion
-Imagine being presented with two options: a guaranteed payoff of some amount, which we'll called the certainty equivalent (CE), or a risky payout that depends on the flip of a fair coin, e.g., either $100 or nothing.
-People have different attitudes towards risk, leading them to choose one option over the other.
-In particular, there are three models of risk that a decision-maker can be exhibit, risk-avoiding, risk-neutral, and risk-seeking ({numref}`fig-risk-aversion-types`):
+Picture yourself having to choose between two options: a definite amount of money, known as the certainty equivalent (CE), or a risky payout that relies on the outcome of a coin flip, such as $100 or nothing.
+People’s varying attitudes towards risk cause them to opt for one choice over the other.
+There are three risk models that a decision-maker can adopt: risk-averse, risk-neutral, and risk-seeking ({numref}`fig-risk-aversion-types`):

  ```{figure} ./figs/Fig-RiskAversion-Types.pdf
 ---